Measurement incompatibility in Bayesian multiparameter quantum estimation: Applications

 where

 $\beta > 0$ controls the shape,

 is the beta function, and $\Gamma(z)$ is the gamma function.
 For such an \emph{a priori} assignment, the variances are

-Therefore, by appropriately adjusting the parameters $\{W_i\}$ and $\beta$, one can find regions where the inequality \eqref{eq:ineq-nontrivial-1qubit-example} is satisfied.
+Therefore, by appropriately adjusting the parameters $\{W_i\}$ and $\beta$, one can find regions where the inequality~\eqref{eq:ineq-nontrivial-1qubit-example} is satisfied.

-The incompatibility bounds corresponding to the MSL upper and lower bounds discussed above are plotted in Fig.~\ref{fig:figure-2}, for various choices of the prior parameters $W_1$, $W_2$ and $\alpha$.
+The incompatibility bounds corresponding to the MSL upper and lower bounds discussed above are plotted in Fig.~\ref{fig:figure-2}, for various choices of the prior parameters $W_1$, $W_2$ and $\beta$.
 The graphical conventions distinguishing curves follow those established in Sec.~\ref{sec:imaging}.
-The region of incompatibility values permitted by the bounds is shaded in Fig.~\ref{fig:figure-2}.
-We conjecture, however, that for this class of models the NH bound is attainable, i.e., $\mathcal{L}_{\mathrm{NH}} = \mathcal{L}_{\mathrm{min}}$, in analogy with local QET~\cite{Nagaoka1991}.
+The region of incompatibility values permitted by the bounds is shaded in Fig.~\ref{fig:figure-2}, however, for this class of models the NH bound is exactly attainable (see App.~\ref{app:NH_tight_qubit_d2}), in analogy with local QET~\cite{Nagaoka1991}.